Daily Bet – Daily Bet, a veterinary newspaper that communicates

 We ask for your interest and cooperation from clinical veterinarians for zoonotic diseases as well as SFTS.

-※ If you have any questions or additional information about animal SFTS, please contact 「Manual for Prevention and Management of Severe Fever Thrombocytopenia Syndrome in Domestic Animals (Livestock, Companion Animals, etc.)」 (go to see)Please refer to
+※ If you have any questions or additional information regarding animal SFTS, please contact 「Manual for Prevention and Management of Severe Fever Thrombocytopenia Syndrome in Domestic Animals (Livestock, Companion Animals, etc.)」 (go to see)Please refer to

 [참고문헌]